jlonardi/igp-DnM/doc/readme.txt

 Gameplay
 --------
-To finish the game, keep the treasure safe, kill all the enemies and stay alive.
-Game will be over if all of the treasure is stolen or player gets killed.

-So main goals in the game are:
 - protect the treasure
 - kill the enemies
 - survive

+Game will be over if all of the treasure is stolen or player gets killed.

 Gameplay hints
 --------------
-- you don't have to slay the dragon if you're not up for it, the game can still be finished
 - there are items on the map which may help your fight with the enemies
-- don't lose focus on the treasure as total treasure value will affect the final score
+- you can't pick up items while carrying the treasure

 Default keymapping
 ------------------
 Movement                =  arrow keys or W,A,S,D
 Look around             =  mouse movement
 Jump                    =  space
+Sprint                  =  shift
+Pick-Up / Drop		=  E
 Fire                    =  left mouse button
-Change Weapon 		=  TAB or mouse wheel
+Change Weapon           =  mouse wheel
 Pistol                  =  1
 Assault Rifle           =  2
 Grenade Launcer         =  3
 Minigun (if available)  =  4
+Scar-L (if available)   =  5
 Reload                  =  R
+Handgrenade             =  G
 Pause / Resume		=  esc